ZorbyteStudio/ZorbUnblockedOfficial/README and LICENSE.txt

-Note: This read me is in .TXT so that all softwares that download or insert this into there system can read it...
+Note: This read me is in .TXT so that all softwares that download or insert this into there system can read it.

+Note: If you are on the github, you are free to suggest games.
+If your not on the github, you can also suggest games to your usb provider!

     MIT License: